ewa-ilnicka/firstPortfolio/README.md

 ## Images

-- Icon of girl found on
+- Icon of girl is in svg format.
 - Background image found on Photopea (mit).

 ---